StephenWinters95/FLIT_Main_Ste/README.md

 This led to a much clearer understanding of User story and task breakdown, as well as how github can be tailored  to add value, rather than overhead(!), to programming work.
 * One precept which was difficult to master was respecting the timeboxing of each iteration.
 Attempts to 'just finish' a task by extending the iteration by a day or two, needed to be curbed.
 Instead, I had to (will have to) train myself to end the sprint, then assess which work had been completed or not.
 * Story points present another challenge.
 A very natural interpretation of story points is to assign them a time value (rather than an 'effort' value).
 So, at the outset, the most natural approach felt like assigning each task an estimated duration, and reflecting on story points as hours.
 This allowed me to capacity plan the first couple of sprints/ iterations based on the time I had available.....
 I await to see if I will continue this as the project progresses, or whether I move to a more fluid interpretation of SPs.
-* However with the magic law of time (better check what magic law this is) creative tasks in which I am fully engaged make the time fly, meaning I can spend quite a bit of elapsed time but without feeling the straing, whereas less desirable tasks cause time to drag!  <- how does this reflect story points?
+* However with the magic law of time (better check what magic law this is) creative tasks in which I am fully engaged make the time fly, meaning I can spend quite a bit of elapsed time but without feeling the strain, whereas less desirable tasks cause time to drag!  <- how does this reflect story points?
 * Agile representation using github tools